codeoncesoftware/sample-spring-kafka-microservices/readme.md

 # Distributed Transactions in Microservices with IOEvent ;)

 ## Description
-By adapting the folowing example, We illustrate step by step how we can simply code transactions (saga pattern ) using IOEvents.
+By adapting the folowing example, We illustrate step by step how we can simply code distributed transactions (saga pattern ) using IOEvents.

 All with a powerful cookpit to supervise and monitor Transaction (Flows) in production.